On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Experiment

 \section{Experiment}

-Our results prove surjectivity results of practical architeuctres by proving surjectivity of their building blocks.
-Hence our proof also provides algorithms to find input corresponding to the a specific output of the network that we want.
-For GPT-2, or more generally surjective autoregressive models, we can find the input one by another as described in \Cref{alg}.
+Our results prove surjectivity of practical architectures by proving surjectivity of their building blocks.
+Hence our proof also provides algorithms to find an input corresponding to a specific output of the network that we want.
+For GPT-2, or more generally surjective autoregressive models, we can find the input one token at a time as described in \Cref{alg}.

+In this section, we conduct experiments to verify the theoretical statements using GPT-2.
+In particular we implement~\Cref{alg} to find inputs corresponding to the following outputs: \begin{itemize} \item Twenty sentences from 2025 New York Times articles.
+GPT-2 could not have been trained on such sentences.
+One example is ``The United States and China said Monday they reached an agreement ... threatening the world's two largest economies''.
+The length of these sentences varies from 7 words to 37 words. \item Twenty-five sentences that contain completely random words from vocabulary, with length 2, 4, ..., 50.
+One example is "whims produ ether debunked depressive FoundingeeshedonApplication Weight refin 58". \end{itemize}

-We cannot guarantee that we always find a corresponding $a$ because gradient-based optimization is still a heuristic algorithm.
-However, decoding one input by another is a lot simpler that jointly optimizing the whole sequence $a$ at a time.
+Notice that~\Cref{alg} cannot guarantee that we always find a corresponding $a$ because gradient-based optimization is still a heuristic algorithm.
+However, decoding one input at a time is a lot simpler than jointly optimizing the whole sequence $a$ at once.
 If this optimization is still too difficult, we can further decompose the algorithm into finding the hidden embeddings iteratively.
 However we find that for GPT-2 \Cref{alg} is enough.
-In particular, we set $b$ to be the embedding of sentence `The United States and China said Monday they reached an agreement ... threatening the world's two largest economies.' from New York Times, May 12th, 2025.

 For every gradient descent, we set learning rate to be 0.1 and optimize for 200 steps.
-The algorithm successfully find a corresponding input $a$ in 6 minutes when we use A100 GPU for inference.
-We run the algorithm many times for different sentences and it almost never fails.
-The decoding speed is 8 seconds per token on average.
+We use an A100 GPU for inference.
+For all forty-five sentences we described above, the algorithm succeeds in finding the corresponding input sequences.
+The decoding speed per token is $10.25\pm 0.14$ seconds.